filamentphp/filament/packages/forms/docs/03-fields.md

 This method accepts the same options as the `columns()` method of the [grid](layout#grid).
 This allows you to responsively customize the number of columns at various breakpoints.

-You may also allow users to select/deselect all options at once using the `bulkToggleable()` method:
+You may also allow users to toggle all checkboxes at once using the `bulkToggleable()` method:

 ```php
 use Filament\Forms\Components\CheckboxList;